wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### ErrorDetails

-Represent details of an error for a single timestamp.
+Represents details of an error for a single timestamp.
 Timestamp is calculated according to the provided granularity value.

 <table>